wllmtrng/slack-mcp-server/docs/03-configuration-and-usage.md

 You can configure the MCP server using command line arguments and environment variables.

+#### Using DXT

+For [Claude Desktop](https://claude.ai/download) users, you can use the DXT extension to run the MCP server without needing to edit the `claude_desktop_config.json` file directly.
+Download the [latest version](https://github.com/korotovsky/slack-mcp-server/releases/latest/download/slack-mcp-server-darwin-amd64) of the DXT Extension from [releases](https://github.com/korotovsky/slack-mcp-server/releases) page.

+1. Open Claude Desktop and go to the `Settings` menu.
+2. Click on the `Extensions` tab.
+3. Drag and drop the downloaded .dxt file to install it and click "Install".
+5. Fill all required configuration fields
+    - Authentication method: `xoxc/xoxd` or `xoxp`.
+    - Value for `SLACK_MCP_XOXC_TOKEN` and `SLACK_MCP_XOXD_TOKEN` in case of `xoxc/xoxd` method, or `SLACK_MCP_XOXP_TOKEN` in case of `xoxp`.
+    - You may also enable `Add Message Tool` to allow posting messages to channels.
+    - You may also change User-Agent if needed if you have Enterprise Slack.
+6. Enbale MCP Server.

 #### Using npx

 If you have npm installed, this is the fastest way to get started with `slack-mcp-server` on Claude Desktop.